Contenido principal

 expand all

+Output data, returned as a scalar or column vector of complex values.
 When input is fixed-point data type and scaling is enabled, the output data type is the same as the input data type.
 When the input is integer type and scaling is enabled, the output is fixed-point type with the same word length as the input integer.
 The output order is bit-reversed by default.
 If scaling is disabled, the output word length increases to avoid overflow.
-Only the Streaming Radix 2^2 architecture supports vector input and output.
-For more information, see the Divide butterfly outputs by two parameter.
+For more information on FFT scaling, see the Divide butterfly outputs by two parameter.

 Complex Number Support: Yes

-Control signal that indicates if the data from the output data port is valid.
+Control signal that indicates if the output data is valid.
 When valid is 1 (true), the block returns valid data from the output data port.
 When valid is 0 (false), the values from the output data port are not valid.

 Data Types: Boolean